-Part two of Low Maintenance Gardening describes another phase of our dry creek bed project: the rock garden.
+The rock garden, part two of Low Maintenance Gardening is another phase of our dry creek bed project.

 I very briefly talked about the sustainability of tearing out the grass and replacing it with a dry creek bed in Part 1.
 Building a rock garden continues with our goal to reduce maintenance and increase sustainability in our yard.
 The plantings are all drought tolerant and don’t require added watering to keep them thriving.
 A rock garden is a great way to put water conserving into practice!